12-Step Technical SEO Audit Checklist

 If you need to recrawl a massive amount of URLs, you can submit a sitemap instead of manually adding each URL to the URL inspection tool.

-Step 12: Conduct regular technical SEO audits
+Step 12: Conduct regular technical SEO audits with the help of the SEO audit checklist

 Numerous unexpected events can happen on the web, and some of them can mess up your rankings.
 Plus, don’t forget about the human factor, as sometimes a website owner can accidentally break something.
-That’s why regular technical audits of your website should be an essential part of your SEO strategy.
+That’s why regular technical SEO audits of your website should be an essential part of your SEO strategy.

 To play on the safe side, you can automate technical SEO audits and set up alerts in WebSite Auditor.
 In the Preferences menu, go to Schedule Tasks & Alerts.
 In the pop-up window, click Add and choose the Rebuild project option.